Author: Marc Klein

-Americans racked up an average of $1,325 in holiday debt in 2019, according to a Magnify Money survey.
-And, in that same survey, 31% of those surveyed said it would take them five months or longer to repay that debt.
-If you have unexpected holiday credit card debt hanging over your head, here are seven tips that could help you pay it off faster.
+Americans racked up an average of $1,549 in holiday debt in 2022, according to a Lending Tree survey.
+And, in that same survey, 37% of those surveyed said it would take them five months or longer to repay that debt.
+If you have unexpected holiday credit card debt hanging over your head, here are six tips that could help you pay it off faster.

 Do the math, no matter how painful it is.
 It’s similar to getting on the scale for the first time after the holidays, when you’ve put on holiday weight and resolved to lose weight for the new year.
 You have to know where you are before you can formulate a plan for where you want to be.

 Once you know how much you owe, put together a budget to serve as your roadmap for reducing holiday debt.
 If you have a lot to pay down, then you may’ve gotten caught up in the holiday spirit and indulged a bit more than you planned.
-Well, there’s a cost for most everything in life, so now it’s time put the holidays in your rearview mirror and start cutting back on other expenses—or increasing your income—to make a dent in the debt you accrued.
+Well, there’s a cost for most everything in life, so now it’s time to put the holidays in your rearview mirror and start cutting back on other expenses—or making other financial adjustments—to make a dent in the debt you accrued.

 Remember that Valentine’s Day is just around the corner, so try not to undo any gains you make in reducing your holiday debt by going into further debt for yet another holiday.
-There are lots of way to celebrate this day for lovers without breaking the bank.
+There are lots of ways to celebrate this day for sweethearts without breaking the bank.

 Both of these methods have their pros and cons, but it’s important to choose which one you’re most likely to stick with and then, once you’ve made your decision, commit to that decision.
 You need to be every bit as committed to getting out of debt as you were to getting into it.